5 min read

 In March 2020, when the world was struck by a pandemic, e-commerce became the backbone of the retail ecosystem worldwide.
 With the massive push of the digital economy, which has supported the expansion of D2C businesses, the retail industry started to undergo drastic shifts across every function and sub-segment.

-To get FREE report on the above market Click Here
+To get Free sample report on the above market Click Here

 According to research conducted by Skyquestt, 78% of D2C firms have boosted their marketing expenditure, whereas just 60% of conventional retailers have done so.